ElliotKillick/windows-vs-linux-loader-architecture/README.md

 - `LDR_DATA_TABLE_ENTRY.Lock`
   - Starting with Windows 10, each `LDR_DATA_TABLE_ENTRY` has a [`PVOID` `Lock` member](https://www.geoffchappell.com/studies/windows/km/ntoskrnl/inc/api/ntldr/ldr_data_table_entry.htm) (it replaced a `Spare` slot)
   - The `LdrpWriteBackProtectedDelayLoad` function uses this per-node lock to implement some level of protection during delay loading
-    - This function calls `NtProtectVirtualMemory`, so it's likely something to do with the setting memory protection on a module's Import Address Table (IAT) during, for instance, the lazy linking part of Windows delay loading
+    - This function calls `NtProtectVirtualMemory`, so it likely protects the process of setting and resetting memory protection on a module's Import Address Table (IAT) during the lazy linking part of Windows delay loading
 - `PEB.TppWorkerpListLock`
   - This SRW lock (typically acquired exclusively) exists in the PEB to control access to the member immediately below it, which is the `TppWorkerpList` doubly linked list
   - This list keeps track of all the threads belonging to any thread pool in the process